Translation studies: Children’s Literature Translation Studies (CLTS)

 The study of translating for younger audiences constitutes a relatively young research field that has developed profoundly in the four decades, ever since Göte Klingberg, Swedish researcher and pedagogue, organized an International Research in Children’s Literature (IRSCL) conference in Södertälje in Sweden 1976 on the translation of children’s literature.
 Since then, the field has attempted to build its own research area and to gain independence and recognition from other fields.
 Indeed, children’s literature had itself suffered from low prestige globally and its combination with translation studies had made it considered a minor research interest in disciplines of greater standing at the time, such as comparative literature, linguistics and even translation studies.

 However, due to the recent economic success of children’s and young adult literature, the establishment of international literary prizes like the Astrid Lindgren Memorial Award (ALMA), and the existence of a large number of institutions such as IRSCL (International Research Society for Children’s Literature), in addition to IBBY (International Board on Books for Young People), established scientific research/journals (The Lion and the Unicorn: A Critical Journal of Children’s Literature, Hopkins Press or Barnboken, The Swedish Institute for Children’s Books), as well as courses in children’s literature at the university level, children’s literature has gained enough prestige since the beginning of the century to be considered its own discipline.

 Translation studies is also a relatively new and established scientific discipline, having been grouped together with linguistics or the study of literature after World War II.
 Despite the seminal work of Zohar Shavit (1986), who studied children’s literature through the lens of polysystem theory, children’s literature only began to get traction in translation studies around the turn of the century.
-According to Borodo, “it was not before 2000 that the term 'children’s literature translation studies' (CLTS) seems to have first appeared in [an] article by Fernández López" (cited in Borodo 2017:36).
-At the beginning of the 2000s, the field grew fast, but still, few researchers identified with this field, as the discipline was not distinct (See Borodo’s Children’s Literature Translation Studies survey from 2007 in Borodo 2017:40).
+According to Borodo, “it was not before 2000 that the term 'children’s literature translation studies' (CLTS) seems to have first appeared in [an] article by Fernández López".
+At the beginning of the 2000s, the field grew fast, but still, few researchers identified with this field, as the discipline was not distinct (See Borodo’s Children’s Literature Translation Studies survey from 2007).
 At this point things picked up with the publication of some fundamental books for the discipline such as Riita Oittinen’s Translating for Children (2000) and Gillian Lathey’s The Translation of Children’s Literature.
 A Reader (2006).
 Then, the discipline finally got its own entries in, e.g., The Routledge Encyclopedia of Translation Studies (2009) by Lathey, The Routledge Handbook of Translation Studies (2010) by Alvstad, then (2013) by O’Sullivan, and much later in The Routledge Handbook of Literary Translation (2018) by Alvstad – showing a recognition of the intersection between those two disciplines.